What to look at on college tours!

 Spaces that feel cared for and safe

-You’ll be dancing on these floors for many hours every week, and floor quality directly affects your body, longevity, and injury risk.
+You’ll be dancing on these floors for many hours every week, and floor quality and cleanliness affects your body, longevity, and injury risk.

 Don’t be afraid to ask: